 Hone Your Sales Presentation Skills

-Follow these pointers to make the most of your presentations.
+Tips to help you make the most of your presentations

 Keep it simple

 Don't try to dazzle your audience with jargon or fancy words.People are rarely impressed by language that they don't readilyunderstand.
 More often they'll be confused, irritated, orbored.
 Say what you mean as clearly and concisely as possible.
 Beyourself and speak with the vocabulary you normally use.

 Remember that a powerful and successful presentation will beinteractive.
 As you work your way through your presentation,constantly monitor the communication process, "Is this clear,so far?"
 "These are the items most important to you, isthat right?"

 When you meet someone's eye, you are much more likely to winhis or her confidence and trust.
 Remember that a presentation islike a conversation.
 Keep eye contact with everyone in the room anddon't focus on only one or two people you think may be key.
 Youdon't necessarily know who the major player will be or how muchinput others will have in the decision-making process.
 And it neverpays to alienate anyone in your audience.

 Make your presentation interesting and informative, and besensitive to the amount of time you are taking.
 Picture yourself onthe other side of the table and ask, "what would I want to behearing and seeing right about now?"
 Remember that for yourcustomer, there is nothing inherently interesting about you or whatyou are selling.
 You have got to make him care by answering thequestions he'll be asking himself: "So what?""What's in it for me?" and "How do Ibenefit?"

 Be well rehearsed